gilgame/SEWorkbench/readme.md

 Caveats
 =================================
+ * Having SE Workbench running while updating Space Engineers through steam may cause Steam to think the installation is corrupt because of files being in use.
-SE Workbench does currently require that Space Engineers is installed on the host machine.
+ * SE Workbench does currently require that Space Engineers is installed on the host machine.

 Attribution
 =================================